Causes of Truck Accidents in Pennsylvania

 Document the Scene

-Take photos and videos of the accident scene, including vehicle positions, any visible damages, road conditions, traffic signs, and injuries.
+Take photos and videos of the accident scene, including vehicle positions, visible damages, road conditions, traffic signs, and injuries.
 These visuals can be crucial for your claim.

 Exchange Information